 Should you arrive before 3:45pm to pick up your child without prior notice, we will do our best to bring your child to you in a timely manner.
 However, please understand that it may take at least 15 minutes to bring your child out to you due to the ongoing dismissal procedure taking place.
 Please understand that employees are limited on who they can interact with and areas of the building are restricted as we are committed to providing the lowest spread of COVID-19.

 In order to ensure everyone’s safety, the following protocols will be implemented during afternoon pick-up at the designated curbside drop off area:

 - The employee will wear personal protective equipment and approach the vehicle.

-- The authorized pick-up person will dictate the four-digit pin number to verify they are authorized to pick up the participant and show photo identification.
+- The authorized pick-up person will scan the QR code or dictate the four-digit pin number to verify they are authorized to pick up the participant and show photo identification, if necessary.

-- Once authorization is confirmed, the employee will direct the authorized pick-up person to drive up to the next station for participant’s arrival.
+- Once authorization is confirmed, the employee will direct the authorized pick-up person to drive up to the next station and await the participant’s arrival.

 Preparing for When Someone Gets Sick

 Employees and children should not come to the afterschool care program if they are sick.
 The CDC advises that employees and children with COVID-19 who experienced symptoms or those who DID NOT have COVID-19 symptoms but tested positive should not return until they have met the CDC’s criteria to discontinue home isolation.
 The decision to stop home isolation should be made in consultation with your health care provider and state and local health departments.
 Please refer https://www.cdc.gov/coronavirus/2019-ncov/if-you-aresick/steps-when-sick.html#discontinue-isolation for CDC criteria to discontinue home isolation.